 - If the same prompt/question is required multiple times for a single script, and the user must answer each time.
 Assigning a different questionID to each prompt will ensure that the user is re-prompted. - If the message of a prompt changes with each call. e.g. if the message included the current time it would change each time the prompt was called.
-This would cause multiple prompts to appear.
+Another example is if the message includes the user's balance, this might change if they are printing multiple print jobs.
+Both of these would cause the multiple prompts to appear.
 Assigning a questionID will avoid this re-prompting. - When performing validation of user-entered text from a text prompt in a while loop.
 A unique questionID should be assigned with each loop iteration, otherwise the user will not be reprompted and an infinite loop will occur (PaperCut NG will detect this and cancel the script execution). - fastResponse (boolean) When set to true PaperCut will enable fast response mode to retrieve the response to the client prompt more quickly.
 This is only useful when displaying a sequence of prompts, and will cause the next prompt to display more quickly.